nir0s/ghost/README.md

 ## Secret key delegation

-Since ghost doesn't run as a server, it doesn't provide a formal method for delegating keys to a server without explicitly passing them over in plain text post-decryption.
+Since ghost doesn't run as a distributed server, it doesn't provide a formal method for delegating keys to a server without explicitly passing them over in plain text post-decryption.
 You can work around that by retrieving a key without decrypting it (via the `--no-decrypt` flag in the CLI or the `decrypt` argument in the Python API) and sending it to the other server where the same passphrase is held and decrypting  it there.

 This can be done somewhat like this: